mikegleen/modes/doc/source/index.rst

 -  **child_value** Make this the text of the newly created subelement.
 -  **cmd** Required.
 See below for a description of the individual commands.
--  **date** allowed in ``csv2xml.py``.
-Indicates that a field may be in British format, dd mmm yyyy, and should be converted to Modes format.
-If it is already in Modes format, that will be preserved.
+-  **date** If specified, indicates that a field may be in date format and should be converted to Modes format.
+See the section *Date Formats* in the document page *Data Formats* for the formats supported.
+Allowed in ``csv2xml.py``.
 -  **element** Referenced when processing the **parent_path** statment for the name of the element's tag to be created.
 If this is omitted the element name will be taken from the **title** statment.
 If both are omitted the name will be taken from the title